kubermatic/terraform-provider-kubermatic/examples/README.md

-# Kubermatic Provider Examples
+# MetaKube Provider Examples

-This directory contains a set of examples of using Kubermatic with Terraform.
+This directory contains a set of examples of using MetaKube with Terraform.
 The examples each have their own README containing more details on what the example does.